East Lothian on Screen

 East Lothian's rural scenery, golden beaches and historic buildings, combined with its logistical ease of access for production crews, have made it a popular choice for filming.

 East Lothian has enjoyed a starring role in many movies and TV productions over the years, from period dramas to sci-fi and from ghost stories to children's TV.
-With 'setjetting' a growing trend and more and more film fans visiting the locations of their favourite movies, we have created a movie map highlighting East Lothian’s top 15 film locations.
-Download East Lothian on the Screen and relive some of your favourite film and TV moments!
+With 'setjetting' a growing trend and more and more film fans visiting the locations of their favourite movies, we have created a movie map highlighting East Lothian’s top film locations.

 East Lothian On The Screen Page Flick